Admission Requirements for Future Graduate Students

 - Multi-year fellowships, teaching assistantships, and research assistantships are available on a competitive basis, with higher priority given to top PhD applicants who have demonstrated research ability through publication and/or a Master's thesis.
 The funding review applies to December 15 for the fall semester and September 1 for the spring semester.

 - Professional Master’s Program is available for on campus students only.

 The Graduate School application fee is $60 (U.S. dollars) for domestic applicants and $75 (U.S. dollars) for international applicants.
 For more information, visit Graduate School Application Fee, Payment, and Waiver.

 The following documents are required to support the application and must be uploaded to the online application.
 Any "extra" documents submitted - but not required - will excluded from the review.
 If you are an international applicant, you must provide original language and English translations for transcripts and diplomas.
 See each link below for more details:

-- GRE – GRE is recommended but not required for fall 2021 and spring 2022 admissions.
+GRE is recommended but not required for spring 2022, HOWEVER, GRE IS REQUIRED for fall 2022 admissions.
 If you still would like to share your scores, upload your PDF score report to the Miscellaneous Folder.
 Recently admitted students typically have had average scores of GRE in the following sections:

 - Resumé (examples)

 - Diversity Essay (U.S. high school graduates only)

 - Undergraduate Cumulative Grade Point Average (recommended): 3.2/4.0 or equivalent

 - Graduate Cumulative Grade Point Average (recommended): 3.5/4.0 or equivalent